Thanks to Josh from the blog Yonder Stoke, for writing this guest post for us.

 The best way to get here is to drive past Zuma on PCH and then turn left onto Broad Beach Road.
 Once on Broad Beach, keep an eye out for the coastal-access gates on your left.
 There are at least 2 that I know of, and they’re both pretty awesome!

 Broad Beach is a great beach to relax and throw the Frisbee or go bodysurfing in the waves.
 Plus, like pretty much everywhere else in Malibu, you can gaze in wonder at the incredible homes that line the coast.
 Maybe someday you’ll live in one of those.
 That’s the dream.

 Lechuza Beach is just a little ways past Broad Beach.
 If you continue on Broad Beach Road until you come to the intersection of Broad Beach Road and Bunnie Lane, on the left-hand side is the coastal access point for Lechuza Beach.
 Lechuza is amazing!
-As you walk down the long path that leads to the beach, you really start to feel like you’re out of the Los Angeles’ craziness.
+As you walk down the long path that leads to the beach, you start to feel like you’re out of the Los Angeles’ craziness.